German torture trial: A Syrian opposition legend speaks out | DW | 28.08.2020

 Seif talks about repeated arrests.
 And: warnings against meetings with either diplomats or journalists.
 And: further arrests.
 From the spring of 2011, he takes part in demonstrations.
 He describes how he was attacked by groups of thugs.
 For example, in the fall of 2011: "They wanted to kill me.
 They beat me with iron bars."

 As a result of those beatings, Seif's right hand sometimes trembles.
-His voice though is firm.
-It is only when she asks him about his flight from Syria, that this man, so far so unbending, breaks out in tears.
+His voice, though, is firm.
+It is only when she asks him about his flight from Syria, that this man, thus far so unbending, breaks into tears.
 The hearing is briefly interrupted.

-In August of that year, Seif meets with the then German Foreign Minister, Guido Westerwelle.
-"I especially respected Riad Seif's commitment and self-sacrifice in pushing for a democratic, civil and just Syria," said Westerwelle about Seif, who quickly became one of the most prominent figures in the Syrian opposition in exile.
+In August of that year, Seif met with the then-German Foreign Minister Guido Westerwelle.
+"I especially respected Riad Seif's commitment and self-sacrifice in pushing for a democratic, civil and just Syria," the foreign minister said of Seif, who quickly became one of the most prominent figures in the Syrian opposition in exile.

 In the same year, Seif first heard about Anwar R..
 The contact between the two came via an old friend of his son from intelligence circles.
 He had reported hearing about how a former intelligence service colonel had ended up stranded in Jordan and fearing for his life.